pongasoft/re-blank-plugin/README.md

 ### Next Steps

 You are now ready to explore further.
-If you are cloning this project to create your own Rack Extension, you should start by changing `info.lua`.
+If you are cloning this project to create your own Rack Extension, you should start by changing `info.lua`, but check the tip section below for a better alternative.

 See section [Targets & Commands](https://github.com/pongasoft/re-cmake#targets--commands) for details on the various commands related to the build.

+> #### Tip
+> If you want to easily create a blank plugin check the [Rack Extension - Quick Start](https://pongasoft.com/re-quickstart/index.html) tool.

 ### A note about debug logging